laurynas-biveinis/dotfiles/README.md

 If "nightly" is one of those modules, `mkdir -p ~/Library/LaunchAgents`

-Check that existing .bashrc .profile files are OK to overwrite, rm them, and `cd ~/dotfiles && stow $(cat dotfiles/base_modules) $(cat dotfiles/extra_modules)`
+Check that existing .bashrc .profile .bash_profile files are OK to overwrite, rm them, and
+`cd ~/dotfiles && stow $(cat dotfiles/base_modules) $(cat dotfiles/extra_modules)`

 On macOS: